tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/files.md

 Files can be uploaded to Tape via the API by using the `multipart/form-data` HTTP content type.
 Once uploaded, file objects have a unique `id`, a `filename`, `size` and `download_url`.
 Files that are uploaded but not attached to a resource will be deleted automatically after 24 hours.

-## Thumbnails

-Tape tries to generate thumbnail images for uploaded files in multiple sizes.

 ## Upload a file

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/file/upload" />